[location-weather id=”5120″]

 Help is out there, any time of the day or night.

-If you or someone you care about needs help, please call 999 immediately.
+If you or someone you care about needs help now, then please call 999 immediately.

 You might also be interested in: